Insurance, without the headaches

 Questions to ask your insurance representative:

-• “Does my plan include out-of-network benefits for mental health care?
-Specifically, for outpatient psychotherapy?”
-“And, telehealth visits?”
+• “Does my plan cover out-of-network mental health services, including outpatient psychotherapy and telehealth?”

-• “What is the maximum amount my plan will reimburse for mental health service code 90837 with a Psychotherapist?”
-If the rep does not provide a clear answer, ask: “What is the maximum allowed amount for mental health service code 90837 with a psychotherapist, and what percentage of the maximum allowed amount will my plan pay?”
+• “What is the maximum reimbursement for mental health service code 90837 with a Psychotherapist?”
+If the rep cannot provide a clear answer, ask: “What is the maximum allowed amount for mental health service code 90837 with a psychotherapist, and what percentage of that amount does my plan cover?”
 (This percentage of the maximum allowed amount is the amount you would receive as reimbursement.)

-• Superbill and/or Courtesy Claims submission eligibility: Once you confirm your plan provides out-of-network coverage our team will let you know if you are eligible for superbills and/or our courtesy claims submission program. *Please see the list below of plans that are not supported by our courtesy claims submission program.
-This list is subject to change.
+Once you confirm out-of-network coverage, our team will let you know if you qualify for superbills or our courtesy claims submission program.
+See the list below for plans not supported by our courtesy claims submission program (subject to change).

 3. Learn how TO GET REIMBURSED